samumantha/Aalto_OpenScience/Slides.md

 Data: https://creativecommons.org/

 CC0 serves as a public dedication mechanism, where you relinquish all copyrights to your data.
+(Metadata could be CC0)

 # Data formats